 Step 4.
 When MakeMKV displays a list of the titles on the disc, you need to check the boxes next to the titles you want to rip as well as the audio and subtitle tracks you want to keep.
 Look for the longest title with the highest number of chapters, as this is usually the main feature.

 Step 5.
 Select the "Set output folder" button to choose the destination folder where you want to save the ripped files.

 Step 6.
 Click the "Make MKV" button to start the Blu-ray ripping process.
-The time it takes to rip the disc will depend on the speed of your Blu-ray drive and the size of the files you're ripping.
+The time this Blu-ray ripper takes to rip the disc will depend on the speed of your Blu-ray drive and the size of the files you're ripping.

 Once the ripping process is complete, you'll have a folder with the ripped files in the destination folder you selected earlier.
 The files will be in MKV format, which can be played back on most media players.